mv-2112/canonical-openstack-docs/how-to/install-canonical-openstack-using-the-manual-bare-metal-provider.rst

 Install Canonical OpenStack using the manual bare metal provider
 ################################################################

-This how-to guide provides all necessary information to install `Canonical OpenStack <https://canonical.com/openstack>`_ with Sunbeam using the manual bare metal provider.
+This how-to guide provides all necessary information to install `Canonical OpenStack`_ with Sunbeam using the manual bare metal provider.

 Make sure you get familiar with the following sections before proceeding with any instructions listed below:

 * Architecture
 * Design considerations
-* Enteprise requirements
+* Enterprise requirements
 * Sample configuration

 ..
 TODO: Add links to all the pages listed above

 .. note ::

    This how-to guide is intended to serve operators willing to deploy a production-grade cloud.
    If you're looking for some simple learning materials instead, please refer to the Tutorials section of this documentation.

 ..
 TODO: Add a link to the Tutorials page